I’ve partnered with the Tempe Tourism Office to share a quick guide of family-friendly things to do in Tempe, Arizona.

 Phoenix, Zoo (“Cruise the Zoo”)

-The Phoenix Zoo is reopening to the public, Saturday, September 19TH, 2020.
-Visitors can observe animals like elephants, giraffes, and flamingoes.
+The Phoenix Zoo is offering an augmented zoo experience called, “Cruise the Zoo” where visitors can drive through to see the animals.
+During this event, visitors can observe animals like elephants, giraffes, and flamingoes.

 Desert Botanical Garden